Caring For Your Furniture

 HOME CARING FOR YOUR FURNITURE

 A little tender loving care goes a long way.
-Keep your Soul & Tables purchases in tip-top shape with some basic care tips that will help you get the most out of your furniture.
+Keep your Soul & Tables purchases in perfect shape with a few basic care tips.

-And remember, if you ever need any extra help dealing with those pesky stubborn stains, we’re just a quick phone call or email away to schedule a maintenance session at your place
+And remember, if you ever need an extra hand dealing with those stubborn stains, we’re just a quick phone call or email away!

-• Use placemats and coasters under hot pots and pans or cold glasses and bottles to prevent them from leaving marks on the wood furniture.
+• Always use placemats and coasters under hot pots and pans or cold glasses and bottles.

 • Clean up any spills immediately to prevent any severe staining.